favalosdev/favalosdev/README.md

 I'm most interested in the emergence of complex behaviour from simple rules.

-Comfortable working with Python, C, C++, Haskell and Rust.
+Comfortable working with Python, C, C++, Haskell, LISP and Rust.

 Currently learning Zig.